Nine Key Steps for Successfully Recruiting Overseas

 Once you have found the right candidate, had your job offer accepted and a start date confirmed, the next stage is to ensure that they have everything they need to be able start work without distraction and worry.
 This means ensuring that they have somewhere to live, a means of transport to the work location, you have their bank details to pay them, their visa is sorted, they have a local bank account if they are relocating, they understand the local employment and tax laws, they know how to access medical facilities, their family is organised and settled, and no doubt a whole host of other things.

-If you would like us to help you to recruit overseas then please call Paul Holmes or Keith Tracy, on 020 3130 0393, for an initial discussion.
+If you would like any help or advice with your recruitment then please call Paul Holmes, Managing Director on 020 3130 0393, for an initial discussion.
 Alternatively, you can contact us at email@example.com